hellointerweb/hellointerweb.github.io/index.md

 ---

+### 11/11/2021

+Alcohol is great in the moment- not the next morning.
+Coffee, and greasy food.

 ### 11/10/2021

 The problem, when dealing with someone like me is that I have a love for absoluteness.
 Ever since I was a kid, the idea that things could live and die absolutely drove me crazy.
 To the point where I started believing that life itself was some sort of sadistic joke forced upon those who were brought into this life.
 I couldn't fathom the possiblity that this 'world' and I say that in loose terms, would inflict the kind of existiential angst on all those who are blessed with a conscience.
 Couple the human condition with the horrible aspects of the modern world, and you recieve something that feels a bit like hell.
 The average human is almost forced into slavery by something along the lines of what I like to call 'indentured capitalism'.
 You don/'t have a damn choice- you need to work, or you die.